yw57721/Semantic-gap/Experiments/README.md

 TextGCN: using review data and needs data build a textGCN and do classification.

 Elmo:
-  using ELmo word embeddings and many sentence embedding techniques(MR, Random-BiLSTM, tf-idf weighted), multitask experiment using 5 classes
+  using ELmo word embeddings and many sentence embedding techniques(MR, Random-BiLSTM, tf-idf weighted), \\
+  also contains multitask experiment using 5 classes